Fincinamo02/Dnd-Dice-Roller/README.md

 # Dnd-Dice-Roller
-An algorithm for an advanced dice roller using RNG
+An algorithm for an advanced dice roller using RNG.
+You will be able to roll every dice typre needed in DnD.

+Run with Python 3